RodrigoTHD/net8-integration-testing-training/README.md

 # Training: Integration Testing in .NET 8

-This repository contains examples for the .NET 8 test projects used in the `Integration Testing in .NET 8` course.
+This repository contains test projects examples for the .NET ecosystem used in the `Integration Testing in .NET 8` course.

+## Learning Objectives

+- Understand and define the purpose of integration testing.
+- Identify benefits and challenges of integration testing.
+- Organize test files, folders, and test data effectively.
+- Integrate the main project and manage test dependencies.
+- Compare MSTest, xUnit and NUnit, understanding similarities and differences.
+- Set up and write integration tests using Nunit.
+- Use WebApplicationFactory for ASP.NET Core applications.
+- Set up test services and mock dependencies.
+- Understand route groups in Minimal APIs in .NET.
+- Group and test routes in Minimal APIs.
+- Utilize test lifecycle features in NUnit ([SetUp], [TearDown]).
+- Write and manage async integration tests in .NET.
+- Implement async setup and teardown methods.
+- Avoid pitfalls in asynchronous testing.
+- Understand BDD and write feature files with Cucumber.
+- Use SpecFlow for integration test execution.
+- Decide between real and mocked dependencies in tests.
+- Configure Dependency Injection for integration tests.
+- Use mocking tools and techniques effectively.
+- Integrate reporting tools for test results.

 ## Table of Contents